HEPL'S WIRELESS INTERNET ACCESS

 How do I connect?

 See instructions and tips below.
 In most cases, a connection will be automatic.
-You will need to open your browser, input your library card number and PIN, accept our usage policy, and then start surfing.

 How long does a connection last?